 While Team Z worked on investigations of Feature 28, archaeologists in Team Y began excavations that uncovered portions of the foundation remains of a house structure related to Feature 28.
-Team Y defined Feature 31 as the fieldstone foundation base for a chimney stack that stood at the east end of that house.
-Features 38 and 39 consist of a builders trench and foundation fill adjacent to that fieldstone base.
-Feature 29 is a postmold that once held a support post for the house foundation, and is located in a north-south line that defined the base of the east façade of the structure.
-Figure 3.8 provides an overall map of these features, and closer scale plan views of the features are provided in Figures 3.9 and 3.10.
+Team Y assigned the label of Feature 31 to a fieldstone foundation base for a chimney stack that stood at the east end of that house.
+Features 38 and 39 consisted of a builder's trench and foundation fill adjacent to that fieldstone base.
+Feature 29 was a post mold that once held a support post for the house foundation, and was located in a north-south line that defined the base of the east façade of the structure.
+Figure 4.8 provides an overall map of these features, and closer scale plan views of the features are provided in Figures 4.9 and 4.10.